m1212e/easy-rpc-docs/src/routes/2🛠️ Getting started/+page.md

 ```
 webapp
 ├── frontend
+│
 ├── backend
+│
 └── sources
     ├── api.erpc
     └── roles.json
 ```

 ### Backend
-As configured in the sources directory, out backend will function as an http-server.
+As configured in the sources directory, our backend will function as an http-server.
 To do this we need an npm package.
 Install it inside `/webapp/backend` with

 <Code>